igmdarmawiguna/igmdarmawiguna/README.md

-# Hi there! 👋 I'm Ir.
-I Gede Mahendra Darmawiguna, S.Kom., M.Sc.
+# Hi there! 👋 I'm Wiguna

 Welcome to my GitHub profile!
 I’m passionate about technology, digital heritage, and using immersive experiences to preserve culture.
 Here’s a bit more about me: